vmware-tanzu/pinniped/proposals/1125_dynamic-supervisor-oidc-clients/README.md

 ## Answered Questions

-None yet.
+None.

 ## Implementation Plan

-The maintainers will implement these features.
-It might fit into one PR.
+The Pinniped maintainers will implement these features.

 ## Implementation PRs

-*This section is a placeholder to list the PRs that implement this proposal.
-This section should be left empty until after the proposal is approved.
-After implementation, the proposal can be updated to list related implementation PRs.*
+The implementation is in [PR #1181](https://github.com/vmware-tanzu/pinniped/pull/1181).
+During implementation, several PRs have been prepared against this PR's branch, and merged into the PR's branch when reviewed and ready.
+When the whole feature is finished, PR #1181 will be merged to `main` and released.